Valentine’s Day Fun Party for Kids was compensated by Collective Bias, Inc. and its advertiser. All opinions are mine

 When it’s time to pass out the cards, the music is cued and a contest begins to see how fast the cards can be stuffed into the holders.

 Everyone will get a chance to guess how many candy pieces are in the jar holding the chocolate-dipped marshmallows.
 The winner gets the candy and the centerpiece.

-I used pretty, heart covered straws inserted into the bottom of the marshmallows.
+I use pretty, heart covered straws inserted into the bottom of the marshmallows.
 Then I dip the tops into melted white chocolate, add a few sprinkles, and stick the straws into a square of florist foam to dry.

 Once the party is over, everyone gets a treat box filled with little prizes including pencils and notebooks, a balloon, and a Capri Sun for the road.

 I always have a blast planning a Valentine’s Day party and the best part . . . easy cleanup!